13 Types Of Fishing Rods & How To Choose The Right Rod?

 When To Use A Baitcasting Rod

 You should only use a baitcasting rod when you have mastered a spinning rod and are looking for the next step.
-Then whip them out when excellent casting accuracy and distance are needed.
+They can be used for various fishing scenarios, such as lure fishing, saltwater surf fishing, and trolling on a boat.
+They are suited for use when you need good casting accuracy and need to fish at longer distances.

 Pros